 - Revision is defined as correcting, to the extent possible, a malfunctioning or displaced device.
-Revision can include correcting a malfunctioning device by taking out and/or putting in part of the device. - Revision is coded when the objective of the procedure is to correct the positioning or function of a previously placed device, without taking the entire device out and putting a whole new device in its place. - A complete re-do of the original root operation is coded to the root operation performed. - Examples of revision procedures include adjustment of pacemaker lead, adjustment or revision of hip prosthesis, revision of pacemaker insertion and reposition of Swan-Gang catheter.
+Revision can include correcting a malfunctioning device by taking out and/or putting in part of the device. - Revision is coded when the objective of the procedure is to correct the positioning or function of a previously placed device, without taking the entire device out and putting a whole new device in its place.
+A complete re-do of the original root operation is coded to the root operation performed.